awsdocs/amazon-emr-release-guide/doc_source/emr-spark-submit-step.md

 For more information about submitting applications to Spark, see the [Submitting Applications](https://spark.apache.org/docs/latest/submitting-applications.html) topic in the Apache Spark documentation\.

-**Note**
-If you choose to deploy work to Spark using the client deploy mode, your application files must be in a local path on the EMR cluster\.
-You cannot currently use Amazon S3 URIs for this location in client mode\.
-However, you can use S3 URIs with cluster deploy mode\.

 **To submit a Spark step using the console**

 1. Open the Amazon EMR console at [https://console\.aws\.amazon\.com/elasticmapreduce/](https://console.aws.amazon.com/elasticmapreduce/)\.